merakesh99/Batch_Flutter/todo_app/README.md

 # todo_app
+#Here is the documentation for the Firebase Integration with Flutter

 Step 1: Create a New Flutter Project
 Open your terminal and run the following command to create a new Flutter project: